You can say you adopted a well, and all it takes is $12.50 a month!

 - Well drilled and completed by out Haiti Outreach team

 - Sanitation and hygiene education

 - 2 years of monthly inspections

 Consider Adopting-a-Well in Haiti!

 The Haiti Outreach Adopt-a-Well Program is a very specific and concrete way YOU can make the difference in the lives of hundreds of people in one of the poorest countries in the world, not only for today, but for years to come as they maintain their well.
 Become a sponsor and literally save lives with clean water and sanitation education.

-Celebrating its fifteenth anniversary this year, Haiti Outreach is devoted to helping rural Haitians have sustainable, community-managed water and sanitation facilities in their communities.
+Haiti Outreach is committed to the vision of Haiti as developed country and devoted to helping rural Haitians have sustainable, community-managed water and sanitation facilities in their communities.

-Haiti Outreach is not a charity organization.
-What sets it apart is that it recognizes the fact that the solution must come from the people.
+Haiti Outreach is not an ordinary charitable organization.
+What sets us apart is that we recognize that, for any development work to be sustainable, the solution must come from the people.
 Community participation and responsibility are integral and required throughout the entire life of any project.
-Haiti Outreach is dedicated to helping Haiti become independent—building and maintaining community-initiated projects that advance their development.
+Haiti Outreach is dedicated to helping Haiti become a developed nation—building and maintaining community-initiated projects that advance their development.